Jkotoun/ffmpeg_gui/readme.md

-# School project for multimeda lecture - GUI for FFmpeg
+# Multimedia lecture university project - GUI for FFmpeg

 Simple GUI desktop app for FFmpeg tool based on Electron
 ## To run